danbucholtz/tcp-madness/readme.md

 To launch the fully automated integration tests for Mac, run the following commands from the project root.

+Note: The `go` and `node` servers must be compiled/built before running the integration test script.

 ```
 ./integration/integration-test-go-mac.sh // for the Go server
 ./integration/integration-test-node-mac.sh // for the Node server